Rethinking Creativity Evaluation: A Critical Analysis of Existing Creativity Evaluations: Core domains of creativity selected for evaluation

 \subsection{Datasets}

-To investigate the performance of existing creativity metrics across domains, we curated a dataset of each domain.
-Each dataset contains two sets of samples (creative and uncreative) labeled based on human perception of creativity.
-To validate the reliability, we conduct a pairwise human verification task by randomly selecting 30 pairs of examples from each dataset.
-Annotators were asked to identify the more creative example in each pair, achieving an overall accuracy of 73\% in selecting the human-labeled creative samples.
-The instructions are presented in~\mysec{sec:human_annotation_ins}.
+To investigate the performance of existing creativity metrics across domains, we curate a dataset for each domain, with examples described in~\mytable{table:domain_sample}.
+Each dataset contains two sets of samples (creative and uncreative) labeled based on human perception of creativity.~\mysec{app:data_examples} presents representative creative and uncreative examples for each domain.
+To validate reliability, we conduct a pairwise verification task in which annotators identify the more creative example from 30 random pairs per dataset, achieving 73\% agreement with the human-labeled creative samples.
+Annotation was conducted by six graduate students with professional English proficiency (CEFR level $\ge$ B2).
+Each data point was independently annotated by two annotators, and inter-annotator agreement was subsequently computed on the paired annotations.
+Annotation instructions are provided in~\mysec{sec:human_annotation_ins}.

-For \textsc{creative writing}, we built upon datasets from a prior work~\citep{tian2024a}, which shows that LLM-generated narratives were less diverse in story arcs and had worse pacing compared to human narratives; we therefore labeled the dataset's 150 LLM-generated narratives as uncreative and its 150 human narratives as creative, with supporting details in~\mysec{app:movie_data_detail}.
-We augmented the dataset with human-written synopses scraped from movie summary sites \href{https://moviepooper.com/}{MoviePooper} and \href{https://themoviespoiler.com/}{The Movie Spoiler}.
+For \textsc{Creative writing}, we build upon datasets from \citet{tian2024a}, which showed LLM-generated narratives were less diverse in story arcs and had worse pacing compared to human narratives; we therefore label the dataset's 150 LLM-generated narratives as uncreative and its 150 human narratives as creative, with supporting details in~\mysec{app:movie_data_detail}.
+We augment the dataset with human-written synopses scraped from movie summary sites \href{https://moviepooper.com/}{MoviePooper} and \href{https://themoviespoiler.com/}{The Movie Spoiler}.

-For \textsc{problem-solving}, we adapted the MacGyver dataset for functional fixedness~\citep{tian2024b}, which contains a collection of problem-solving scenarios designed to assess the ability to think beyond conventional uses of everyday objects.
+For \textsc{Problem-solving}, we adapt the MacGyver dataset for functional fixedness~\citep{tian2024b}, which contains a collection of problem-solving scenarios designed to assess the ability to think beyond conventional uses of everyday objects.
 We filter $573$ unconventional solutions and extract the tools mentioned in each problem to maintain similar settings across examples.
 We then augment the dataset by prompting LLMs to generate corresponding conventional problem-solution pairs, the validity of which we verify through human annotation.
 Both unconventional and conventional solutions were carefully rephrased to ensure consistent expression and style across the dataset.